tjhowse/aus_grocery_price_database/README.md

 **I need help!**

-I will set up a bog-standard grafana instance for visualising the data collected.
+I have set up a grafana instance for visualising the data collected.
 However it would be very nice to have a more tailored frontend.
 Let me know if you can help out.
 See `Frontend scope` below.

 Additionally: Hosting this will be fairly cheap, but not free.
 Consider a cheeky github sponsorship if you reckon this project is worthwhile.